Incident Command Platform

 Defensible Record

-An incident event ledger that can be presented to regulators, auditors, or plaintiffs with confidence that it has not been modified after the fact.
+An incident event ledger that withstands regulator, auditor, or plaintiff scrutiny.
+The defining property is that it cannot be modified after the fact undetected.
 See The Defensible Record.

 DFIR - Digital Forensics and Incident Response